TheGoodlike13/sahyun_bot/README.md

 Username = username for an account in customsforge.com

 Password = password for an account in customsforge.com;
-it is possible this password will be sent over plaintext, so change your password to something completely random or anything else you wouldn't mind exposed
+while unlikely, it is possible the password will be sent over plaintext, so change it to something completely random or anything else you wouldn't mind exposed

 BatchSize = amount of values returned per request; defaults to 100

 #### [system]

-HttpDebugMode = true if you want to print http headers and stuff, false otherwise
+HttpDebugMode = true if you want to print http headers and stuff; defaults to false